 Any feedback that we receive will be acknowledged, considered and responded to.

 In line with the Service's Enforcement Policy we aim to resolve the majority of complaints and investigations without taking formal action through the Courts.
-To see the outcome of where the Service has taken formal action against businesses in Newcastle for food hygiene offences go to the Chronicle of the 27 August 2014, the Chronicle of the 3 August 2015, the Chronicle of the 4 November 2015, the Chronicle of the 1 February 2016, the Chronicle of the 28 October 2016, The Express of the 28 October 2016, the Chronicle of the 25 November 2016, the Chronicle of the 6 April 2018 and the Chronicle of the 7 April 2018, the Chronicle of the 21 April 2018, the Chronicle of the 24 April 2018 and the Chronicle of the 16 September 2018.
+To see the outcome of where the Service has taken formal action against businesses in Newcastle for food hygiene offences and the various outcomes go to the Chronicle of the 3 August 2015, the Chronicle of the 4 November 2015, the Chronicle of the 1 February 2016, the Chronicle of the 28 October 2016, The Express of the 28 October 2016, the Chronicle of the 25 November 2016, the Chronicle of the 6 April 2018, the Chronicle of the 7 April 2018, the Chronicle of the 21 April 2018, the Chronicle of the 24 April 2018 and the Chronicle of the 16 September 2018.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help those in business to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the Regulations for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, please contact the Food Safety service, City of Newcastle upon Tyne, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact the Food Safety service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.